15-440/640 Distributed Systems

 - Fail fast and Byzantine failures

 - Tradeoffs in physical logging and operation logging

 - Majority (leader election, Paxos)

-- Achieving high availability: voting-based preservation of one-copy semantics
+- Achieving high availability: replication and one-copy semantics

 - Taxonomy of replication strategies: pessimistic and optimistic approaches